 An integrated approach in the High Atlas

 Global Diversity Foundation developed an integrated approach—consolidated in our High Atlas Cultural Landscapes programme—that combines research and action on biodiversity conservation and landscape management, agroecology and livelihoods, and water management.
-This biodiversity-agroecology-hydrology approach was first adopted in the ongoing three-year project, launched in 2016 project, titled Integrated approach to plant conservation in the Moroccan High Atlas.
+This biodiversity-agroecology-hydrology approach was first adopted in the three-year project, launched in 2016 project, Integrated approach to plant conservation in the Moroccan High Atlas.

-This three-pronged approach addresses the interconnected threats of loss of biodiversity, erosion of socio-cultural values and systems that attend to biodiversity, poverty and emigration, and poor water management in the context of increasingly severe environmental change.
+This three-pronged approach addressed the interconnected threats of loss of biodiversity, erosion of socio-cultural values and systems that attend to biodiversity, poverty and emigration, and poor water management in the context of increasingly severe environmental change.

 - The biodiversity conservation and landscape component includes research on conservation status of plants and habitats, and on the impact of climate change; creation of herbaria, community nurseries and seed banks (for ex situ conservation); ecological monitoring and floristic surveys; conservation actions such as enrichment planting, species management plans and enhancement of agricultural practices; and research on sustainable land use practices, ecological impacts of community-based management and mechanisms for strengthening governance.